The Trail of Tears

 The Anglo-Cherokee War

-For the most part, Anglo-Cherokee relations were peaceful until the middle of the 18th century.
-To be sure, it was a period of continued expansion for the colonists, but the Cherokee found it advantageous to ally until British territorial aggressiveness finally shattered the relationship in 1758.
+For the most part, relations between the colonials and the Cherokee were peaceful until the middle of the 18th century.
+To be sure, it was a period of continued expansion for the colonists, but the Cherokee considered it advantageous to avoid hostilities, right up until British territorial aggression erupted into violence during 1758.

 The Royal Proclamation of 1763 and the End of British Colonial Rule